Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Centralized (shared goal):** Epics, Features
 * **Team-owned (autonomous):** ✅ Stories, Tasks

-If you want, I can map this to Azure DevOps Boards hierarchy to make it even clearer.

-### Question #3
+### Question #2  💩💩

 Your company implements an Agile development methodology.

 You plan to implement retrospectives at the end of each sprint.

-Which three questions should you include?
+**Which three questions** should you include?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point.

 A. Who performed well?